Palestinian Gaonate: Hierarchy of the academy

 The hierarchy of the academy was similar to that of Babylonia, although it had become a dynastic institution.
 The three main positions were controlled by three families, two of which claimed priestly descent.
 The av beit din, the president of the court, ranked next to the gaon, and that another member of the college, called "the third" (ha-shelishi), held the third highest office.
-A letter in the "Mittheilungen aus der Sammlung der Papyrus Erzherzog Rainer" addresses Solomon ben Judah, "the first gaon of Palestine."
-This letter clearly shows the same close connection between the Jews of Egypt and those of Palestine as is indicated in the Megillat Abiathar.
-Solomon ben Judah was succeeded at his death by Daniel ben Azariah, a scion of the house of exilarchs who had gone from Babylon to Palestine and had formerly done much injury to the brothers Joseph and Elijah HaKohen ben Solomon Gaon, was elected gaon, to the exclusion of Joseph, who remained av beit din.
+A letter in the "Mittheilungen aus der Sammlung der Papyrus Erzherzog Rainer" addresses Solomon ben Judah, "the first gaon of the Land of Israel."
+This letter clearly shows the same close connection between the Jews of Egypt and those of the Land of Israel as is indicated in the Megillat Abiathar.
+Solomon ben Judah was succeeded at his death by Daniel ben Azariah, a scion of the house of exilarchs who had gone from Babylon to the Land of Israel and had formerly done much injury to the brothers Joseph and Elijah HaKohen ben Solomon Gaon, was elected gaon, to the exclusion of Joseph, who remained av beit din.
 Joseph died in 1053, and his brother Elijah became av beit din.
 Daniel ben Azariah died in 1062 after a long and serious illness, which he is said to have acknowledged as a punishment for the ill-treatment of his predecessors.
 Elijah now became gaon, filling the office down to 1084.